Seven Things You Can Do to Prevent Your Skin from Aging

 To really moisturize the skin, the skin cream must be comprised of molecules that are smaller than the pores of the skin, so they can slip into the pores and nourish the deeper layers.

-Massaging your body skin on a daily basis is also essential to keep the skin young and healthy, and The Council recommends Youthful Skin Oil for Men or Women, to rejuvenate and nourish the skin.
+Massaging your body skin on a daily basis is also essential to keep the skin young and healthy, and The Council recommends Youthful Skin Massage Oil for Men or Women, to rejuvenate and nourish the skin.
 This powerful blend of over two dozen restorative herbs and essential oils keeps the skin supple and youthful.
 By design it absorbs easier than any other herbal oil, penetrating and nourishing the deeper levels of the skin rather than just staying on the surface.
 For best results, massage your whole body before your bath or shower.
-Youthful Skin Clay is also excellent for moisturizing the skin because it absorbs the toxins and opens the channels, allowing moisture and nutrients to flow to all the layers of the skin.

 Nourish your skin

-Eat only intelligent foods, which are fresh foods, organic foods.
+Eat only intelligent foods, which are fresh foods and preferably organic.
 Stay away from packaged, canned, frozen, processed, and packaged foods.
-Leftovers are also a no-no. Some nutritional supplements that are nourishing for the skin are Premium Amla Berry, which is rich in Vitamin C. Radiant Skin tablets are targeted to enhance the radiance of skin and keep it clear, while Youthful Skin Tablets combat the aging process by providing deep nourishment.
+Leftovers are also a no-no. Some nutritional supplements that are nourishing for the skin are Premium Amla Berry, which is rich in Vitamin C. Radiant Skin tablets are targeted to enhance the radiance of skin and keep it clear.